flyteorg/flytectl/docs/source/gen/flytectl_create_execution.rst

 	 version: "v2"

 It can then be passed through the command line.
-Notice that the source and target domain/projects can be different.
+It is worth noting that the source and target domain/projects can be different.
-The root project and domain flags of -p and -d should point to the task/launch plans project/domain.
+The root project and domain flags of -p and -d could point to the task or the launch plans' project and domain:
 ::

  flytectl create execution --execFile execution_spec.yaml -p flytectldemo -d development --targetProject flytesnacks

-An execution can be relaunched by passing the current execution id:
+Relaunch an execution by passing the current execution id:

 ::

  flytectl create execution --relaunch ffb31066a0f8b4d52b77 -p flytectldemo -d development

-An execution can be recovered, i.e., recreated from the last known failure point for previously-run workflow execution:
+Recover an execution, i.e., recreate it from the last known failure point for previously-run workflow execution:

 ::